 - Anything that you are currently promoting (if anything)

 Updated January 20th, 2017Hat tip to Karsten Aichholz for the heads up on the broken iTunes link.
 Hat tip to Paul Colaianni of The Overwhelmed Brain for support with building this list.
 Hat tip to Niels Kaastrup-Larsen of Top Traders Unplugged for the Pocket Casts recommendation.
 Hat tip to Dominic Labriola of Real Shift Radio for the valuable insight on Spreaker and iHeartRadio.
-We’ve decided they didn’t make the cut in 2017 since their free plan has very limited uploads.
-This sounds like a great platform for hosting your podcast on a Pro plan.
+We’ve decided they didn’t make the cut in 2020.
+Their free plan has limited uploads.